Goat Landscaping Services

 each morning and evening to provide water, do a head count and make sure all is well.
 (We promise,

 they are pretty darn entertaining, you won’t mind!)
-We provide the rest, including a fence if needed,
+We provide the rest, including

 water buckets, a temporary shelter and some hay.
+Unfortunately, we can no longer provide fencing.

 I live in Garden City.
 Can I hire goats to clear an overgrown area on my property?